randomx10/WRO2025-CHISPATEAM/docs/readme.md

   * **Role:** Controls low-level tasks such as **PWM motor control** and **real-time sensor readings** (e.g., ultrasonic distance, servo movements).

-  * **Integration Logic:** Acts as a reliable bridge for deterministic behavior in the hardware layer.
+  * **Integration Logic:** Acts as a reliable bridge for deterministic behavior in the hardware layer such as the drivetrain itself (servomotor and engine).

   * **Benefits:** Division of responsibilities with the Pi balances computational load and reduces latency.
 Simplifies hardware debugging and guarantees fast, responsive control signals.